damianczer/Scrum-Poker/README.md

 ![image](https://github.com/user-attachments/assets/ce06d2d4-ccf2-400e-aa6e-29a57aefd381)

 The app interacts live, joining sessions and voting is simple and efficient.
 You can choose the interface language and if you get bored with the color just change it.

-Please note that the code of this application is copyrighted and cannot be used for personal purposes.
-You must obtain permission from the author in order to use the code.